Oscarg1126/Project-Local-Library/README.md

 # Library Database Application

 Assembled the functionality for an application that allows users to search, review and check out books from their local neighborhood.
-Created search and sorting functions to allow users to know available books and their rating
+Created search and sorting functions to allow users to know available books and their rating.

 Technology: